Make a Summer Picnic Crate

 True fact: fancy picnic crates make picnic food taste better.
-Not only that, they also prevent sunburn and make your hair shiny!
+They also prevent sunburn and make your hair shiny.

-Okay, no. Those are not true facts.
-Picnic crates are just boxes, made of wood.
-No special powers involved.
+Okay, no. So picnic crates are just boxes, made of wood—no special powers involved.

 But a fun crate might make a Fourth of July picnic more festive!
-That really is a true fact, so I thought I’d show you two ways you could decorate crates for summer picnicking.
+Here are two ways you could decorate crates for summer picnicking.

-I believe the first rule of crafting is this: There’s no such thing as perfect; all that matters is that you like what you made.
-I hope these suggestions inspire you to do what will make you happy this summer.
+I believe this is the first rule of crafting: There’s no such thing as perfect; all that matters is that you like what you made.
+Use these suggestions to inspire you to do what’ll make you happy.

 If you like the idea of a picnic crate but have zero minutes for crafting, just pick up a crate at the craft store, stick a flag in with your food, and call it a day.